whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 * [GitHub URL](https://github.com/Egogre/robodoku)
 * [Original Assignment](https://github.com/turingschool/challenges/blob/master/robodoku.markdown)

-I don't have the link for this assessment completed by Mike Dao.
+I don't have the link for this assessment completed by Mike Dao (it isn't in the 1507 ruby submissions markdown yet).
 Here is what I remember of his critique.
 My logic worked and solved simple and the next step up from simple, but not quite medium difficulty sudoku puzzles.
 My ruby style and separation of responsibilities was excellent.
 My tests had good coverage, but could test for edge cases.
 My enumerables were used effectively, but there is room for improvement.

 * Functionality: 3